Produce

 Pantry

 Store unpeeled ginger root in a cool, dry, dark place, such as a pantry or cupboard.
-Do not store in direct sunlight.
+Do not store in plastic, as it can encourage mold.

 Refrigerator